 These approaches are fine, but the problem is that once managers complete this development, what happens next?

 More important, what does the organization do to help managers sustain the concept of creating an engaged workforce?

-If generating and sustaining a fully committed workforce that is enthusiastic and emotionally attached to the business results is the objective, then managers need the skills, knowledge, and behaviors to help them sustain this engaged culture once they achieve it.
-In fact, I would argue that sustaining it might be more difficult than creating it.
+If generating and sustaining a fully committed workforce that is enthusiastic and emotionally attached to the business results is the objective, then managers need the skills, knowledge, and behaviors to help their teams sustain this engaged culture once they achieve it.
+In fact, sustaining it might be more difficult than creating it.

-To sustain an engaged workforce, managers need the following reinforcement tools:
+To sustain an engaged workforce, managers need to:

-- Reinforce the Engagement Model.
+- Reinforce the engagement model.
 During new manager training, managers learned the fundamentals of creating a workplace that generates an engaged workforce.
-This model should not be a static model; instead, managers need development that constantly reemphasizes and reviews the key concepts of this model.
+This model shouldn't be static; instead, managers need development that constantly reemphasizes and reviews the key concepts of this model.
 Learning and development departments and managers’ supervisors can play a key role in this reinforcement.

-- Continue Development.
+- Continue development.
 Managers should attend and participate in regular continuing development on the engagement model.
-In other words, if they get the 100-level course in new manager training, then they should get the 200- and 300-level courses as future development.
+If they get the 100-level course in new manager training, then they should get 200- and 300-level courses as future development.
 True development is a process, not an event!
 Expecting managers to master all the skills, knowledge, and behaviors necessary to create an engaged workforce in one training event is unrealistic.

 - Reward and recognize engaging managers.
 The organization should value the degree of engagement managers generate in their teams.
 Think about it—the reward the organization will receive in terms of low employee turnover and the achievement of business results will far outweigh the cost of any manager recognition.